-School Certificate award documents will arrive on Thursday 12 December 2002.
+School Certificate award documents will arrive in schools for distribution to students by Thursday 11 December 2003.

-15 The Board of Studies NSW
+14 The Board of Studies NSW

-The Board of Studies NSW, established by the Education Act 1990(NSW), is responsible for the conduct of the Higher School Certificate and the School Certificate, curriculum development, and registration and accreditation of non-government schools.
+The Board of Studies NSW, established by the Education Act 1990 (NSW), is responsible for the conduct of the Higher School Certificate and the School Certificate, curriculum development, and registration and accreditation of non-government schools.